Everyone needs to know about calling 911 in an emergency. But kids also need to

 know the specifics about what an emergency is.
 Asking them questions like, "What would

-you do if we had a fire
+you do if we had a fire in our

-you a chance to discuss emergencies and what to do if one happens.
+chance to discuss emergencies and what to do if one happens.

 For younger children, it might also help to talk about who the emergency workers